AzureDevOps3/duffney.github.io/_drafts/2020-03-12-usingANSIescapeSequencesPowerShell.md

 The best way to understand ANSI escape sequences is to break it down into its different parts.
 Using some ASCII art as an example you can break down the sequence `` `"`e[5;36m$asciiArt`e[0m"``  into its different parts.
 The sequence starts with the control sequence introducer `` `e[``.
 The `` `e`` is the escape character and `[` is the introducer.
 What follows is the sequence.
 Each of the numbers within this sequence represent an argument.
 The number `5` represents an argument that makes the text within the sequence blink.
 Each argument must be separated by a semi colon, which is why you see a semi colon between 5 and 36.
 Values 30-37 represent different foreground colors.
 In this example `36` represents a foreground color of cyan.

 Next in the sequence is the letter `m` which represents a function.
-The function is called SGR (“Select Graphics Rendition”) and accepts several arguments which were define earlier in the sequence.
+The function is called SGR ("Select Graphics Rendition") and accepts several arguments which were define earlier in the sequence.
 What follows after the function is the text that will be displayed.
 In this example that is a here-string stored in the variable `$acsiiArt` that contains the ASCII art for #PS7Now.
 At the very end of the sequence `` `e[0m`` is calling the SGR function again, but this time it is using the argument `0` to reset and turn off all the attributes defined in the first sequence.
 Putting the sequence back together again and running it within a terminal will result in the ASCII art #PSNow being displayed with a cyan font and flashing text.
 Now that you have a good understanding of ANSI escape sequences, let's take a look at what else can be done with them and have some fun!

 ```powershell
 $asciiArt = @"